nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 1) Isolated event: `event_create`
 Format: `event_create INDEX ie/EVENT_NAME f/START_DATE t/END_DATE`

-* `INDEX` refer to the person index where the recurring event will be added to
+* `INDEX` refers to the index of the person whose isolated event list will be added with the given isolated event
 * Creates an event with the specified name `EVENT_NAME` using the flag `ie/` which stands for Isolated event
 * The flags `f/` represent the word __from__ and `t/` represents the word __to__
 * The format of both `START_DATE` and `END_DATE` would be in `dd/MM/yyyy HH:mm`